GregBalajewicz/RealmOfEmpires/README.md

 Realm of Empires MMORTS Game engine, is an open source version of a game by the same name - [RealmOfEmpires.com](https://www.realmofempires.com/)

 # License
-<<<<<<< HEAD
 The code is provided with AGLP-3.0 License but this does not include images, videos, sounds, music etc, most which are sourced from original game (https://static.realmofempires.com).
-These are not provided for use, are copy right and you may use them for development and experimentation purposes only.
+These are not provided for general use and are copyright.
+You may use them for development and experimentation purposes only.

 # How to run on your local development machine